sunnyregion/diceroll/README.md

 # diceroll
-This is a simple app that uses the Swift on your iOS device to simulate rolling
+This is a simple app that uses the Swift on your iOS device to simulate rolling dice.